-To make the truffle base, place the chopped chocolate, cream, and butter in a medium heat-proof bowl.
+To make the truffle base, place the chopped chocolate and cream in a medium heat-proof bowl.
 I like to use the microwave to combine the ingredients, stirring in between 20-second intervals until fully melted.
 You can also do this in a bowl set over a saucepan of simmering water, stirring occasionally until melted.

-Once fully melted, stir in the lemon zest from 3 lemons and lemon juice.
+Once fully melted, stir in the butter until completely combined.
+Then, stir in the lemon zest from 3 lemons and lemon juice.
 Cover the bowl and let chill in the refrigerator for 3 hours, or until firm.
 Don’t try rolling out your truffles now, since they need time to set before shaping into balls.

 How to Roll Truffles